 Sinead also acted on a pro bono basis for Justice, a leading civil liberties organisation, in respect of its intervention in the House of Lords appeal in R (on the application of Corner House Research and others) v Director of the Serious Fraud Office .
 This was a judicial review of the decision of the Serious Fraud Office to halt investigations into alleged bribery on the part of BAE Systems Plc in respect of a Saudi arms deal.

 Mazarona Properties Ltd v Financial Ombudsman Service .
 This case concerned the ability of the FCA to police the review process that it set up with various banks in relation to the sale of interest rate hedging products.

 O’Hare & Anor v Coutts & Co .

-Confidential .
+Confidential [2014 – 2019].
 Sinead was involved in defending a Norwich Pharmacal application made in support of high value and high profile proceedings in Mexico which involve allegations of fraud.
-There are related ongoing proceedings in the Companies Court in which the Court is examining the allegations made in the Mexican proceedings.
+There were related ongoing proceedings in the Companies Court in which the Court examined the allegations made in the Mexican proceedings.
 The Companies Court judgment is subject to an appeal to the Court of Appeal which will be heard in Summer 2019.